Baledogle Airfield

 Baledogle Airfield, also called Wanlaweyn Airstrip, is the largest military air base in Somalia, about 90 kilometers northwest of the capital, Mogadishu.
 The airfield was constructed in the 1970s for the Somali Air Force with assistance of the Soviet Union.
 It was later expanded on and modernized by the United States during the 2010s.

 Baledogle Airfield has played a significant role in various conflicts and military operations in the region, as its strategic facilities and location have made it a key asset.
 Since the onset of the Somali Civil War in 1991, Baledogle Airfield has been host to factions and militaries including the Somali National Alliance, Somali National Front, the United States Armed Forces, UNOSOM II, the Islamic Courts Union, the Ethiopian National Defence Forces, Al-Shabaab, the African Union Mission to Somalia and the Somali National Army.

 Several battles have occurred for control of the airfield since 1991, most recently in 2019.
 At present, it is primarily used by the United States Air Force, AUSSOM and the Somali Armed Forces as a base for conducting counterinsurgency and drone operations against Al-Shabaab fighters in the country.

 History

 Post-independence

 The air base was formerly known as 'Beledal Amin' and served as the Somali Air Force's largest airfield.
 Built in part by the Soviet Union, in 1975 the runway was lengthened to 10,500 feet and paved.
 In the 1990s it was noted that Baledogle possessed the second largest runway in Africa.

 With the aid of the Soviet Armed Forces, a jump school was established at Baledogle when Somalia's first paratrooper unit was formed during the early 1970s.
-Somali National Army General Abdulkadir Sheikh Dini would serve as commander of the military training school on the base from 1982 to 1985.
+Somali National Army General Abdulkadir Sheikh Dini served as commander of the military training school on the base from 1982 to 1985.